How to tell someone you self harm

 Choosing how to tell someone you self harm

-When you are ready to tell someone you self harm, choose to do it in a way that suits you.
-Whether you want to do it in person, over the phone, or through text is up to you.
+When you are ready to tell someone you self harm, choose to do it in a way that feels most comfortable to you.
+You might have different ways to communicate, such as talking face-to-face, over the phone, or through text.

 Telling someone in person